zkripson/contracts/README.md

 # Kripson Overview

-This project implements an onchain Battleship game leveraging the MegaETH network's low-latency capabilities.
+This project implements an onchain Battleship game optimized for Layer 2 networks like Base.
 Players can create games, place ships, and battle in real-time using smart contracts.
 The game logic is fully implemented onchain, with state verification and anti-cheat mechanisms built into the protocol.

 ## Features

 - Complete onchain Battleship game mechanics
-- Real-time gameplay using MegaETH's sub-10ms mini blocks
+- Optimized for Layer 2 performance
 - Private ship placement with commit-reveal scheme
 - Fair matchmaking and turn enforcement
 - Upgradeable game contracts for future feature expansion